 Practice Policies & Patient Information

-Appointment’s Policy
+Appointments Policy

 - Opening hours and clinic times, including extended hours

-– Types of appointment, e.g. urgent, on the day, face-to-face, telephone, online or video, in advance,
+- Types of appointment, e.g. urgent, on the day, face-to-face, telephone, online or video, in advance, arrive/sit and wait, long-term conditions, nurse procedures and clinics, immunisations, and travel etc.

 - Appointment booking methods (telephone, online, in person)

-– Practice protocol for answering telephone calls, e.g. within a certain time and information on call
+- Practice protocol for answering telephone calls, e.g. within a certain time and information on call recording

 - Home visit request guidance